|Rentals & Lodging

 Gay-owned Galeria Corsica at 756 Guadalupe Sanchez at Leona Vicario street

 Contemporary fine Mexican art, with one of the larger and more impressive

 collections of sculptures, paintings and art objects in town.

 Located across the street from the famed Cafe Des Artistes restaurant

-Artist at work on the downtown beach right off the Malecon boardwalk putting finishing touches
+Vallarta sand sculpture - artist at work on the downtown beach right off the Malecon boardwalk putting

-Jim Demetro's latest public artwork, the bronze sculpture known as Andale Bernardo,
+Jim Demetro's public artwork - the bronze sculpture known as Andale Bernardo,

 unveiled in February 2014 and located in the west end of the Lazaro Cardenas park